Research

 Past projects and others can be found on Multimedia and Network Laboratory web site.

-Research to investigate a new approach to teaching computing that acknowledges socioeconomic diversity while continually fostering inclusivity and equity is underway by using the SocioEconomic Inclusivity Magnifier method (SESMag) in computing courses throughout all four years of an undergraduate computer science curriculum is underway.
-The proposed approach, built on earlier work, will be “minimally invasive,” occupy very little classroom time, and integrate equity and inclusion into the computer science classroom and the work the students are already doing.
+Research is underway to investigate a new approach to teaching software design for all users, utilizing the Inclusivity Magnifier method in computing courses throughout the four-year undergraduate computer science curriculum.
+The proposed approach, built on earlier work, will be minimally invasive, occupying very little classroom time, and will integrate smoothly into the computer science classroom and the work students are already doing.
 This project is funded by NSF 2345334 in partnership with Dr. Margaret Burnett and researchers at Oregon State University.

-A collaborative research project supporting inclusive software design education in all four years of the computer science and information technology undergraduate curriculum was conducted, using the Gender Magnification method (GenderMag).
-Results showed an increased sense of student belonging and inclusion.
+A collaborative research project was conducted to support software design education throughout the four-year computer science and information technology undergraduate curriculum.
+Results showed all students benefited.
 Annual faculty development workshops supported this pedagogical initiative as well.
 This project is funded by NSF grants 2042341 and 2127407, in partnership with Dr. Margaret Burnett and researchers at Oregon State University.
 Results have been presented at ICER, SIGCHI, SIGCSE, and published in ACM Transactions on Computing Education.

 Research on pathways through computer science and information technology curriculums, leading to improved student academic success, is underway.
 Funded by NSF grants 1928452 and 2127579, this 5-year grant uses growth mindset faculty development and supplemental instruction to increase student success in CS1 and overall retention in CS and IT major programs.
 Results have been presented at FIE, SIGCSE and RESPECT.